AnalogFeelings/SammBot/README.md

 It has some hardcoded bits, like the OwnerUserId config entry.
 Should be easy to replace it by your own UID.

+:warning: **JetBrains Mono Regular must be installed in your machine, otherwise the `viewhex` and `viewrgb` commands in the Utils module will NOT work!**

 # Features
 * **Administration Module**: Allows the bot's owner to make the bot say a message to a specific channel and guild.
 Also allows the owner to set variables in config.json, or restart/shutdown the bot, all remotely.
 * **Janitoring Module**: Allows you to clear custom commands, quotes, or bulk delete messages.